vezzolter/DSA/DataStructures/Array/StaticArray/StaticArray.md

 # &#128221; Application
-Understanding some of the most well-known use cases of a data structure is crucial for grasping its practical relevance and potential impact in real-world scenarios.
+Understanding some of the most well-known use cases of a container is crucial for grasping its practical relevance and potential impact in real-world scenarios.
 Additionally, familiarizing oneself with common practical problems and practicing their solutions ensures that you remember the essential details and develop a deep, intuitive understanding of the functionality and limitations.

 ## Common Use Cases
-Since static arrays share the foundational principles of the general concept of arrays, their common use cases is best described in the [arrays respective section](../Array.md#-application).
+As mentioned in the [Array.md](https://github.com/vezzolter/DSA/blob/split-array/DataStructures/Array/Array.md), the concrete use cases (and anti use cases) directly derive from the advantages (and disadvantages) of the container, so there is no need for this sort of rephrasing.
+Since static arrays share the foundational principles of the general concept of arrays, their common usage is best described in the [arrays respective section](../Array.md#-application).

 ## Some Practical Problems